|

-longer than anticipated or the weather changes suddenly.
+anticipated or the weather changes suddenly, water and a jacket make the

 The lightweight, compact kind for unexpected or emergency delays.